FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

 We hope you'll find it useful as well and hope to hear your feedback to get even better with the upcoming iterations.

+{% include important.html content="[Fixel Detailizer 3][98] & [Fixel Detailizer 2][02] have completely different sharpening engines which produce different results.
+Many find them to work greatly side by side as they find each one better for different images.
+Hence any user of [Fixel Detailizer 3][98] can get [Fixel Detailizer 2][02] for 50% discount.
+See *Upgrade Policy* in the respective product pages or *Contact Us*." %}

 ## Resources
  *  [Fixel Detailizer 3 Product Page][98].